code-423n4/2023-04-caviar-findings/data/Sathish9098-G.md

 ##

-## [G-11] ++i/i++ should be unchecked{++i}/unchecked{i++} when it is not possible for them to overflow, as is the case when used in for- and while-loops
+## [G-10] ++i/i++ should be unchecked{++i}/unchecked{i++} when it is not possible for them to overflow, as is the case when used in for- and while-loops

+> Instances(17)

+> Approximate Gas Saved : 2040 gas

-The unchecked keyword is new in solidity version 0.8.0, so this only applies to that version or higher, which these instances are
+The unchecked keyword is new in solidity version 0.8.0, so this only applies to that version or higher.

+[As per test](https://gist.github.com/sathishpic22/61f9b96d64c40b9c34824aa0f337e9d2) its possible to save 100-150 gas

 ```solidity
 FILE : 2023-04-caviar/src/Factory.sol